tc39/proposal-type-annotations/README.md

 - Romulo Cintra (Igalia)
 - Rob Palmer (Bloomberg)

+Please leave any feedback you have in the [issues](https://github.com/tc39/proposal-type-annotations/issues)!

 ## Motivation

 Over the past decade, the case for static type-checking has been proven out fairly successfully.